-▲ WARNING Knight boilers are typically shipped ready to fire on natural gas.
+Knight XL boilers are typically shipped ready to fire on natural gas.
 Check boiler rating plate to determine which fuel the boiler is set for.
-If set to natural gas, it may be converted to LP by installing an orifice (see page 13).
-In order to operate on LP gas, an orifice MUST BE installed.
+If set to natural gas, it may be converted to LP by installing an orifice or by making a gas valve adjustment (see pages 13 and 14).
+In order to operate on LP gas, an orifice MUST BE installed or a gas valve adjustment MUST BE made.
 Failure to comply could result in severe personal injury, death, or substantial property damage.